shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

 The process of finding a valid virtual address to use with `--base_addr` is one based on trial and error.
 The virtual addresses can be taken from EAL's output to `stdout`.
 Once a "valid" virtual address is found it can be re-used over and over with guaranties that it will work.

-Check the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][intel-dpdkgsg] for more information about EAL arguments.
+Check the [*Intel® Data Plane Development Kit (Intel DPDK) - Getting Started Guide*][dpdkorg-dpdkgsg] for more information about EAL arguments.

 After the EAL arguments, the following arguments (i.e. `[args...]` above) are supported: